s24pawadevaishnavi-design/electricity-management-system/README.md

 # electricity-management-system
-#Description
+# Description

-The Smart Electricity Saver System helps reduce electricty waste by automatically managing electrical appliances.
+The Smart Electricity Saver System is a Java-based project that helps monitor and control electrical appliances.
-It turns ON devices when needed and OFF devices when not in use,saving power and cost.
+This project aims to reduce electricity wastage by automatically managing device usage and calculating power consumption, thereby promoting energy efficency and cost savings.